Frequently Asked Questions

 Whom should I contact with additional questions?

-For scientific/technical questions about library, sequencing and assembly, please contact Stephanie Guida via e-mail
+For scientific/technical questions about library preparation, sequencing, or assembly, please contact Dr. Stephanie Guida via e-mail ().

 Regarding detailed information on any Illumina protocol, please call Illumina Tech support at 1-800-809-4566.
 In order to get direct access to product literature and protocols, you can also register on their website https://icom.illumina.com